-The Charity document has 6 pages.
-On page 1 they quite correctly state the great importance of sadaqa sent abroad to help needy Muslims and/or relatives.
-However, they quite rightly make a clear distinction between this and Zakat.
+The Charity document has six pages.
+On page one they quite correctly state the great importance of sadaqa sent abroad to help needy Muslims and/or relatives.
+They quite rightly make a clear distinction between this and Zakat.
 Pleasingly they stress the fact that Zakat is to be collected and distributed locally and that sending it abroad is at best mukruh (disliked) except under very special circumstances.
-Indeed, on page 2 they offer evidence from the four madhabs to support this stance.
-This in itself is of utmost importance in that they have not fallen victim to the anti/non-madhabi stance that characterise the modernists, who have all but abandoned the deen.
+Indeed, on page two they offer evidence from the four madhabs to support this stance.
+This in itself is of the utmost importance in that they have not fallen victim to the anti-madhabi stance that characterise the modernists, who have all but abandoned the deen in this matter.

-Firstly, not many people do the necessary research to establish what a dinar or dirham actually is.
+Unfortunately it would seem that not many people bother to do the necessary research to establish what a gold dinar or silver dirham actually is.
 Today in many countries around the world Islamic Gold Dinars and Islamic Silver Dirhams are being minted under the auspices of the World Islamic Mint (WIM) according to the standards established by Umar ibn Al-Khattab.
 This includes the correlation specified between the Dinar and Dirham (that 7 dinars is the weight of 10 dirhams). hence we have a weight of 4.25 grams for a Gold Dinar and 2.975 grams for a Silver Dirham.
 So in weight the nisab would be 85 grams of gold or 595 grams of silver.
-Of course one should also work out the cost of obtaining a Silver Dirham or Gold Dinar in your locality and work it out on that price.
-In the UK the best place to look is on the Ayn Gold website.
+Of course one should also work out the cost of obtaining a Silver Dirham or Gold Dinar in your locality and work it out on that price if the decision has been made to collect zakat on paper money and bank deposits etc.

 May Allah grant us all Success establishing Zakat, abandoning riba, and being a part of bringing Allah’s Deen to life in the lands where we find ourselves.